gopitsinghal/BMS/README.md

-# BMS
+# FinTrak
-Bank Management Systems

 INTRODUCTION
-BANK MANAGEMENT SYSTEM is a program that keeps track of a client’s bank account.
+Fintrak is a BANK MANAGEMENT SYSTEM program that keeps track of a client’s bank account.
 This project demonstrates the operation of a banking account system and covers the essential functions of bank management software.
 It develops a project for resolving a customer’s financial applications in a banking environment to meet the needs of an end